HerveZu/SafeNodes/README.md

     ]
 };

+// execute the blueprint, throws if the event data is not compatible with the blueprint's event await blueprintRuntime.ExecuteMandatory(blueprint, new BlankData());

-// execute the blueprint
+// execute the blueprint or skip when the event data is not compatible
-await blueprintRuntime.Execute(blueprint, new BlankData());
+// var blueprintWasExecuted = await blueprintRuntime.Execute(blueprint, new BlankData());
 ```

 ## TODO